 A month later I put it into a pot and wired the branches to make them start from the tree more horizontally, except for the top one that was to be used as the trunk leader.
 The idea was to later cut back all the branches closer to the trunk and develop the secondary ramification.

 This tree was quite slow to grow, despite good watering and feeding.

 A few year later I finally cut back the branches closer to the trunk and the year before that I had selected a new trunk leader.

 In the previous years I was studying at a university just a couple of hours away from the garden of my parents where my trees were growing but I moved to the capital of the country for work in 2011 and to the other side of the world a few years later.
 I came back a couple of years after that but I took me a few more years to finally have a place to grow some trees again.
 It's incredible how fast a decade can come and go.

-There is very little to show for 15 years in the garden but the trunk was nice to begin with and got even nicer.
-The two successive branches at the top did a good job at improving the tapering.
-Now, as it was at the beginning, the tree only need some good lateral branches.
+There is little to show for 15 years in the garden but the trunk was nice to begin with and got even nicer.
+The two successive branches at the top did a good job at improving tapering.

 The top branches have been cut to promote growth of the lower branches that has been wired at the same occasion.

 The tree had a good growing season, the wires had to be removed and replaced by guy-wires.
 Two new branches got wired.
 Some back budding happened on the biggest branches along with the development of a secondary ramification, although a bit too far from the trunk.